 Or even later on in the week, so you know that there will be a set time for you to step back on the mat.
 I’ve found that it is a little easier to give myself a break when I know I have a class coming up.
 Want to make sure you make it to class?
 Book one that you can’t cancel!

 Get inspired seeing what the human body is capable of and get excited for your next practice.
-A few good yoga-focused Instagram accounts that I follow are: We Yoga Project, Yoga Inspiration, The Yoga Box.
+A few good yoga-focused Instagram accounts that I follow are: Yoga Journal, Yogi Memes and Pure Yoga.
 Yoga With Dogs is a fun one too if your dogs are like mine and want to join in every time you practice yoga at home.

 5. Go with a friend